KnicKnic/WASM-ImageMagick/spec/README.md

 Contains basic jasmine specs written with typescript that runs in headless browser.
 Technologies: gulp-jasmine-browser, puppeteer

- * `npm test` will compile ts and run specs in dist/ in chrome headless browser - puppeteer - see gulpfile.js
+ * `npm test-browser` will compile ts and run specs in dist/ in chrome headless browser - puppeteer - see gulpfile.js
- * npm test-server will launch tests as server so they can be debugged at http://localhost:8888
+ * `npm test-browser-server` will launch tests as server so they can be debugged at http://localhost:8888

 # TODO